-If your cat often twitches in their sleep, you may be concerned that the condition is something serious.
+If your funny little cat often twitches in their sleep, you may be concerned that the condition is something serious.
 However, many cats twitch in their sleep.
 They might move their ears, knead the air, or make vocal or sucking sounds.
 A number of theories exist as to why.
 Some people believe they are involuntary muscle spasms.
 But a majority of scientists agree that cats twitch while in the rapid eye movement (REM) stage of sleep.
 In humans, the REM stage is when we remember our dreams.
 Cats sleep up to 16 hours each day, and a larger proportion of their sleep is REM sleep when compared to the human sleep cycle.

 You may have noticed that younger cats tend to twitch more than older cats.
 A similarity between humans and cats — beyond that they both go into REM sleep — is that their young have immature nervous systems.
 Their nervous systems are hard at work making neuron connections and constantly firing, which is why babies move their limbs often and why kittens are so active.
 Twitching during sleep in kittens helps to properly develop their nervous system.